huynguy-db/arcion-docs/content/docs/sources/source-setup/Snowflake.md

 | `TABLE`    | `SELECT`, `CREATE STREAM`,  `CREATE TABLE`     |

 ## Limitations
+### Real-time replication
 - Streams may become stale over time.
 For more information, see [Data Retention Period and Staleness ](https://docs.snowflake.com/en/user-guide/streams-intro#data-retention-period-and-staleness).
 - Snowflake can extract data on a per-table basis.
 Therefore, you don't need to create heartbeat table manually.
-- Snowflake native export should only be used when the applier supports file-based bulk load.
-- We recommend that you use S3 as the stage only when the Applier utilizes S3 as the stage for bulk loading.
-Otherwise, replication performs similarly to the `NATIVE` stage type.
-- When using the CSV file format, make sure that the same `native-extract-options` exist in both the Extractor and Applier configurations.
-- Parquet files might produce an error with `TIMESTAMP_TZ` or `TIMESTAMP_LTZ` data.
-- For all general limitations and notes, see [Usage notes for `COPY INTO` command](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location#usage-notes).

 {{< hint "danger" >}}
 **Warning:** If a stream goes stale, Replicant drops and recreates the stream.
 This might cause data loss.
 So we highly recommend that you take necessary measures so that streams don't become stale.
 {{< /hint >}}

+### Native export
+- Snowflake native export should only be used when the Applier supports file-based bulk loading.
+- We recommend that you use S3 as the stage only when the Applier utilizes S3 as the stage for bulk loading.
+Otherwise, replication performs similarly to the `NATIVE` stage type.
+- When using the CSV file format, make sure that the same `native-extract-options` exist in both the Extractor and Applier configurations.
+- Parquet files might produce an error with `TIMESTAMP_TZ` or `TIMESTAMP_LTZ` data.
+- For all general limitations and notes, see [Usage notes for the `COPY INTO` command](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location#usage-notes).

 ## I. Set up connection configuration